-To start, she uses her Twitter account to do much the same thing that she does with her blog and Youtube videos, but with less of a defined reason.
+To start, she uses her Twitter account to do much the same thing she does with her blog and Youtube videos, but with less defined reason.

 Plus, the more rapport you build, the more clients you’ll receive through word-of-mouth advertising; which no one needs to tell you is the most powerful form of advertising.

 This Twitter post that leads to her blog is particularly engaging.

 You might think that when you click on the link, it’s going to be featured houses for sale that she’s trying to trick you into purchasing with some well-placed click bait, but that’s not the case.